ctruong0615/LOL25GOLD/README.md

 ## Fairness Analysis

 It is generally considered easier for red side to secure dragons, and blue side to get other objectives, such as baron and rift herald.
-Because we only used dragons in our model, we will investigate if this makes our model unfair for the blue or red side.
+Because we only used dragons in our model, we will investigate whether this makes our model unfair for the blue or red side.

-We will run a one sided hypothesis test to test if red has a greater recall than blue.
+We will run a one-sided hypothesis test to test if red has a greater recall than blue.
 This is what we would expect because it is easier for red to get dragons (which our model uses), and it is easier for blue to get other objectives like baron (which our model does not use).

 **Null Hypothesis:** The recall for blue side is greater than or equal to the recall for red side.